Suraj7897/Automatic-Structural-Health-Monitoring-Systrem/README.md

-# Automatic Bridge Heath MOnitoring
+# Automatic Structural Health Monitoring Systrem

 Developing an embedded system for detecting and analysing structural integrity of bridges and buildings.